Introduction to Marbling

 The Tutor

-For more than 35 years your tutor Simon Nobs has worked on decorative paint conservation and restoration commissions across the UK, France and Switzerland.
+For more than 35 years tutor Simon Nobs has worked on decorative paint conservation and restoration commissions across the UK, France and Switzerland.
 His involvement in teaching started 25 years ago in Adult Education and for over ten years now, he has been developing and running courses at his studio in Hythe, Kent.

 The ancient skills of wood graining and marbling have been placed on the Red List for endangered crafts and now, working closely with Heritage Crafts Association, Simon is pursuing his passion to pass on these ancient skills to the next generation of heritage craft students and professionals.